santoshjoseph99/blog2/content/blog/post36/index.md

 const CARDS_TIED = 0;
 ```

-Unfortunately javascript doesn't let us define constants in the class.
+Unfortunately Javascript doesn't let us define constants in the class.
 Go ahead and change the constants in the code.
 Another thing I see is the following code:

 ```